heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 A matchmaking request can have complex criteria by using a combination of these filters.
 Once the matchmaker is successful, the properties and filters of each matched user will be redistributed to every matched user.

 !!!
 Tip
-    The [Advanced matchmaking](#advanced-matchmaking) section has details on how each filter type works and how to compose filters to achieve complex matchmaking rules.
+    The [Rule-based matchmaking](#rule-based-matchmaking) section has details on how each filter type works and how to compose filters to achieve complex matchmaking rules.

 ## Request opponents